Understanding statements

 One day after the due date, if the credits received are less than the previous balance, the account starts to accrue interest charges, penalties, and taxes.
 On the closing date, the Pismo platform posts these accruals as transactions and adds them to the total amount due.
 Note that accruals are posted on the statement being closed.

 Revolving financial contracts charge tax and interest rates, so they generate the refinancing accrual type.
 The Pismo platform considers default rates and penalties to be overdue debt charges, so these generate the overdue accrual type.
-The rates can be set at a Program or Account level.
+The rates can be set at a program or account level.

 Each transaction has one accrued value for each accrual instance per day, per accrual type.
 All accruals are proportional to the debit balance due.
 This means that, if the customer makes a partial payment, the next accrual instance is generated based only on the remaining balance.
 Accruals are posted on the next cycle closing date.